JulianGro/vircadia/tools/qt-builder/README.md

 ```

 #### Fixing
+1. Building with newer QtWebEngine will fail by standard.
+To fix this change the relevant cmake files in `qt5-install` according to https://www.qt.io/blog/building-qt-webengine-against-other-qt-versions
 1. The *.prl* files have an absolute path that needs to be removed (see http://www.linuxfromscratch.org/blfs/view/stable-systemd/x/qtwebengine.html)
 `cd` to the `qt5-install` directory
 `find . -name \*.prl -exec sed -i -e '/^QMAKE_PRL_BUILD_DIR/d' {} \;`